tiko-4A00EZ62/2022-wk49-final-project-Minna-Nguyen/README.md

 ##### Running the application

-If you want to test this simple app I created locally you need to `npm install`. the package-lock.json
+Install `npm install mysql`
+Install the express node module `npm install express`.
 To make it easier to code this project uses 'nodemon' gloablly.
+To install it `npm install -g nodemon`

+For Mac users install it `npm install nodemon --save-dev` And to run it `npx nodemon index.js`

-To install it `npm install -g nodemon` To run the \*.js with `nodemon *.js` Nodemon will restart the application everytime new changes are done.
+To run the index.js with `nodemon index.js` Nodemon will restart the application everytime new changes are done.

 Create a `.env` file to store conneciton information.
 Make sure not to let anybody see the credentials.
 You need to install 'dotenv' to the read the `.env` file.
-`npm install dotenv`

-Install the express node module `npm install express`
+`npm install dotenv --save`

 ### Creating default database